brandur/sorg/content/articles/soft-deletion.md

 ## Downsides: Code leakage (#code-leakage)

-But the technique has some major downsides.
+But this technique has some major downsides.
 The first is that soft deletion logic bleeds out into all parts of your code.
 All our selects look something like this:

 ``` sql
 SELECT *